bevyengine/bevy-website/content/news/2022-07-29-bevy-0.8/index.md

 ### RenderLayers

-Bevy's existing [`RenderLayers`] system can be used to tell a [`Camera`] to only render entities on specific layers. **Camera Driven Rendering** pairs nicely with this feature.
+Bevy's existing [`RenderLayers`] system can be used to tell a [`Camera`] to only render entities on specific layers. **Camera-Driven Rendering** pairs nicely with this feature.
 This enables rendering one set of entities to one camera and another set of entities to another camera.
 We've ported the [`RenderLayers`] system to all entities with [`Visibility`], so this will all Just Work™.

 [`Camera`]: https://docs.rs/bevy/0.8.0/bevy/render/camera/struct.Camera.html
 [`RenderGraph`]: https://docs.rs/bevy/0.8.0/bevy/render/render_graph/struct.RenderGraph.html